dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 A Manager object will need to hold multiple references to Account objects

 This needs to be handled in the code implementing the association.

-We will need some sort of Collection object.
+<mark style="background: #FFB8EBA6;">We will need some sort of Collection object:</mark>
 - In Java we can use an ``ArrayList`` object
 - This object gives us all the facilities to handle a collection of references
 - The Manager object then just concentrates on the business operations

 ![](https://i.imgur.com/QWMOINI.png)

-<mark style="background: #FFB8EBA6;">Note 1:</mark> “0..\*” can be denoted as just “\*”.
+<mark style="background: #FFB8EBA6;">Note 1:</mark> "0..\*" can be denoted as just "\*".
 This would be an optional association – the Manager object may not have any Account objects linked to it (but can have many).
 “1..*” means the Manager object must have one Account object linked to it.
 Also remember, something like “0..5” is also possible if the business requirements dictate it.

 <mark style="background: #FFB8EBA6;">Note 2:</mark> This is a unidirectional association – the system requirements here would lead us to model that it needs to identify all the accounts for a manager but it doesn’t need to be able to identify the manager for a specific account.
 I.e. the Manager object knows the accounts its linked to but Account objects do not know what manager object they are linked to.